 top of page

-Bay Area Travel Guide for Super Bowl 60: Where to Stay, Eat & Get Around
+San Francisco Bay Area Travel Guide: Where to Stay, What to Eat & How to Get Around

 • Oct 9, 2025

-The Bay Area spans multiple cities, each offering a very different experience.
+The San Francisco Bay Area spans multiple cities, each offering a very different travel experience.
 San Francisco, San Jose, and the surrounding region aren’t organized around a single center, which makes planning where to stay, how to get around, and what to prioritize more important than it might seem at first.

-During large events like Super Bowl 60, travel patterns across the Bay Area change significantly.
-Hotels fill up quickly, prices fluctuate, and transportation between San Francisco, San Jose, and surrounding cities can take longer than usual.
-This guide is structured to help visitors plan more efficiently during busy travel periods, while still remaining useful well beyond the event itself.
+Travel patterns across the Bay Area can shift significantly during peak seasons, major events, conferences, and holiday weekends.
+Hotels fill up quickly, prices fluctuate, and transportation between San Francisco, San Jose, Oakland, and surrounding cities can take longer than usual.
+This guide is structured to help visitors plan more efficiently during busy travel periods, while remaining useful for everyday trip planning throughout the year.

 How This Guide Is Structured